 We write before we meetNearly every decision at Confinity starts as a short document.
 It forces precision, invites dissent, and leaves a trail for the people who come next.

-One person owns each surfaceClarity of ownership matters more than spreading credit.
+One person owns each part of the productClarity of ownership matters more than spreading credit.
 Whoever is closest to the user gets to call it; the rest of us support the call.

 We stop when tiredBurnout is not a badge.
-Rest protects the work — and protects the quality of care we owe the memories people entrust to us.
+Rest protects the work, and it protects the quality of care we owe to memories people have handed us on the understanding that we would look after them.